-This is a selection of projects that I worked on or founded myself during the last 4 years.
+This is a selection of projects that I worked on or founded myself during recent years.

 Employee/freelancer (via Plict)

 2016 - present: Data Access Squad at Nubank (São Paulo, BR)